caseykneale/PickingALanguage2020/README.md

 Some part of me really enjoys Go: I found it safe enough, fast enough, and easy enough for me to quickly create working binaries.
 Like in a week I was able to write a super basic, but fast, low level GUI library.
 Is Go a "great" language?
 No - not really, it's actually kind of *bad*.
 In the ways that it's bad are a little zen, but also can be frusterating.
 Like no generic types?
 No enumerations?
 But in the same breath - simplistic code without the cognitive overhead is extremely rare for a systems type language.

 Most recently I've ventured into using Rust.
 It's a seriously alluring language that removes a lot of the ills from C++.
 It's also pretty easy to write - if you have a background for it.
 If systems programming isn't in your blood I really reccommend spending at least 2 weeks in C++ and 2 weeks in Haskell before trying Rust.
-It's surprising how well learning basic Haskell can prime you for Rust considering the languages are not even close to similar in intent.
+It's surprising how well learning basic Haskell can prime you for Rust.
+Especially when you consider the languages are not even close to similar in intent.
 If I were to suggest a language to learn out of all of these, and learn really well, it'd probably be Rust.
 But, I'm still new to it.

 | Primary Need | Secondary Need | Tertiary Need | Platform                    | Okay With   | Language |
 |     :-:      | :-:            | :-:           | :-:                         | :-:         | :-:      |